Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “My child doesn’t concentrate for a full session?
 Is this normal?”

 Yes, this is perfectly normal.
-Your child will learn & extend their concentration level with us over the sessions so please don’t worry if your child is already tired before end of session, especially early on in the course.
+Your child will learn & extend their concentration level with us over the sessions so please don’t worry if your child is already tired before the end of the session, especially early on in the course.

-“What is the difference between TOT Soccer & Mini Soccer?”
+“What is the Mini Soccer course?”

 Girls Soccer Questions